haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 ### Implementation

 The implementation consists of a server backend using Kotlin, a frontend using React, and scripts for update verification, automatic updating, and startup assistance.
-The source code will be published in the future.
 The development of the app and the creation of this documentation have greatly benefited from the support of ChatGPT.

 **Source codes**

 - [GitHub Repository](https://github.com/haruhisa-enomoto/fd-applet)

 ## Changelog

+- 2023-07-25: Released version 0.4.0. *New feature*: the computation of [ICE sequences](https://arxiv.org/abs/2307.11347) introduced by A. Sakai which classifies certain $t$-structures of the bounded derived category.

 - 2023-06-27: Released version 0.3.2.
 Add the computation of wide τ-tilting modules and its Hasse quiver (via the corresponding Hasse quiver of ICE-closed subcategories).
 Also for possibly heavy calculation, show the actual computation time.